 Born and raised in central New Jersey in a large family with ancestral roots in Maryland's Eastern Shore, Elizabeth Foxwell grew up reading Nancy Drew, Agatha Christie, Arthur Conan Doyle, and Rex Stout, but it was her 1984 meeting with Elizabeth Peters/Barbara Michaels and subsequent dragooning into the convention Malice Domestic Ltd. that drew her irrevocably into a life in mystery.

 While working at Heldref Publications, Foxwell arranged the acquisition of Clues: A Journal of Detection (the oldest US scholarly journal on mystery/detective/crime fiction) from Bowling Green State University after its editor, Pat Browne, retired.
 She became the managing editor of Clues and brought Margaret Kinsman on board as executive editor; the first issue under Heldref management was published in fall 2004.
 McFarland & Co. eventually acquired the journal, and Foxwell also became the editor of the McFarland Companions to Mystery Fiction series.
-She writes frequently on mystery history and reviews mysteries for Publishers Weekly.
-She has published a number of short stories, edited several anthologies, and coauthored The Robert B. Parker Companion.
+She writes frequently on mystery history and is a columnist for The Jury Box of Ellery Queen Mystery Magazine.
+She has reviewed mysteries for Mystery Scene and Publishers Weekly, published a number of short stories, edited several anthologies, and coauthored The Robert B. Parker Companion.

 She has served as treasurer and a board member of the Mystery Writers of America (proposing the Helen McCloy/MWA Scholarship).
 Her honors include the Agatha Award for Best Short Story for "No Man's Land" and the George N. Dove Award from the Popular Culture Assn's Detective/Mystery Caucus for her contributions to the serious study of mystery/crime fiction.